codeface-io/SwiftNodes/README.md

 ### Query and Traverse a Graph

 `Graph` offers many ways to query its nodes, node IDs, values and edges.
 Have a look into [Graph.swift](https://github.com/codeface-io/SwiftNodes/blob/master/Code/Graph/Graph.swift) to see them all.
-In addition,  `GraphNode` has caches that enable quick access to its neighbours:
+In addition, a `GraphNode` has caches that enable quick access to its neighbours:

 ```swift
 node.descendants  // all nodes to which there is an edge from node